Synoyx/simple_voting_system_contract/README.md

 For this version, I decided to add following logics :

 - When the administrator wants to end voting time, the operation will fail if there are voters that did'nt vote.
 Calling this method and getting an error message saying that there are missing votes will switch a boolean, unlocking a method "forceEndVoteTime()"
-- Added a methode "forceEndVote" to be able to
+- Added a method "forceEndVoteTime()" to be able to close vote time even if not every voter has vote
+- If there is an ex-aequo during vote tally, le winning proposal will be the first to reach the maximum vote amount.
+To do that, I added a property "lastVoteTimestamp" on the Proposal struct